nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Interview_Question/ReverseEachWordinaString/README.md

 ## Solution Approach

-We approach the problem in two main steps:
+We approach the problem using two distinct paradigms depending on the constraints:

-1. **Break the input string into words** by identifying spaces.
-2. **Reverse each word individually** using a helper function.

-We then rebuild the sentence using the reversed words, preserving the original word order.
+- String Tokenization & Construction: Extracting word blocks, mutating them, and compiling a clean output stream.
+- In-place Raw Pointer Manipulation: Iterating directly through a continuous memory buffer to swap characters between boundaries without allocating extra space.

-### Step-by-Step Algorithm
+### Step-by-Step Algorithm (In-Place Tracking)

-1. Iterate through each character in the input string.
-2. Use a temporary string (`tmp`) to accumulate characters of the current word.
+1. Track the start boundary of a word using a pointer or index (start = 0).
+2. Move through the character sequence index by index.
-3. When a space `' '` is encountered:
+3. When hitting a space character (' ') or the null terminator ('\0'):
-   - Reverse the accumulated word using a helper function.
+    - Calculate the end boundary of the current active word slice.
+    - Invoke a two-pointer swapping strategy to reverse characters between start and end.
-   - Append the reversed word and a space to the result string.
+    - Fast-forward the start marker to the index immediately following the space.
-   - Clear the temporary word holder.
-4. After the loop, process the last word (which won’t be followed by a space).
-5. Return the final result string.

 ---